ElementsProject/lightning/doc/PLUGINS.md

 `output_value` is the total value of the on-chain UTXO.
 Note that for channel opens/closes the total output value will not necessarily correspond to the amount that's credited/debited.

+`output_count` is the total outputs to expect for a channel close.
+Useful for figuring out when every onchain output for a close has been resolved.

 `fees` is an HTLC annotation for the amount of fees either paid or earned.
 For "invoice" tagged events, the fees are the total fees